 Please send items for kids or teens by 3 p.m.
 Thursday to: Mee at the Herald P.O.
 Box 400, Rio Grande, NJ 08242 or fax 886-1879.

-COURT HOUSE – A Safe Sitter babysitting course will be offered at BTMH on Saturday at 9 a.m. in classrooms A and B on the ground floor of the hospital.
-Call 463-2367 to register.
+COURT HOUSE – Burdette Tomlin Hospital will offer a Safe Sitter Babysitting course on Saturday at 9 a.m. in classrooms A and B. Call 463-2367 for information and registration.

 Rebel: youth group which empowers other youth to make informed choices about tobacco use meets the first Monday of each month from 5:30 – 6:30 p.m. at Cape Assist’s offices in Wildwood, 3819 New Jersey Avenue.
 New members are welcome.